MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restore-deleted-site-collection.md

 # Restore a deleted site collection

-When a global or SharePoint admin in Office 365 deletes a site collection, it's placed in the site collection Recycle Bin, where it's kept for 93 days before it's permanently deleted.
-This article describes how global admins and SharePoint admins can restore deleted site collections.
-For info about restoring other items from the site collection Recycle Bin, see [Restore deleted items from the site collection recycle bin](https://support.office.com/article/5fa924ee-16d7-487b-9a0a-021b9062d14b).
+This article describes how global admins and SharePoint admins can restore deleted site collections from the classic SharePoint admin center.
+For info about restoring deleted communication sites, group-connected team sites, and other sites in the new SharePoint admin center preview, see [View and restore deleted sites in the new SharePoint admin center](view-and-restore-deleted-sites-in-new-admin-center.md)

 If you're an admin for SharePoint Server, learn how to [Restore deleted site collections using Microsoft Powershell](https://go.microsoft.com/fwlink/?linkid=866959).